 Dimensions of Resource Protection

-Trying to think about information and resource protection can be dauntinghreats can come from multiple directions, and the types of threats are constantly changing—what might have been a safe practice yesterday can become a risky behavior today.
+Trying to think about information and resource protection can be daunting.
+Threats can come from multiple directions, and the types of threats are constantly changing—what might have been a safe practice yesterday can become a risky behavior today.
 Beyond the technology, the human dimension of protection can also be challenging—who can you trust with your information?
 Who’s a risk?
 Finally, evaluating the extent of a risk can be difficult.
 As ongoing Facebook privacy arguments demonstrate, the boundaries around information aren’t always solid, and it’s not always obvious that an account like your Andrew ID can access much more than “just your mail”.

 And the reality is that it is much more than “just your mail” that you are protecting.
 Your university credentials can be used to access a broad swath of information—your grades, your financial aid information, even your health records.
 Beyond simple access, these same credential can be used to modify or change information—your schedule, your contact information, potentially even some pieces of your coursework.
 It’s also not just your resources; as you learned earlier in the course, many of the university’s resources are shared; your credentials are also a gateway to these communal resources.